dhermes/golembic/README.md

-   make run-migrations         Run all migrations make start-db               Run start-docker-db, and migration target(s) make stop-db                Stops the PostgreSQL database running in a Docker container make require-db             Determine if PostgreSQL database is running; fail if not make psql-db                Connects to currently running PostgreSQL DB via `psql` make run-examples-main      Run `./examples/main.go`
+   make run-migrations         Run all migrations make start-db               Run start-docker-db, and migration target(s) make stop-db                Stops the PostgreSQL database running in a Docker container make restart-db             Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-db             Determine if PostgreSQL database is running; fail if not make psql-db                Connects to currently running PostgreSQL DB via `psql` make run-examples-main      Run `./examples/main.go`